Mimosa pudica: Cultivation

-In cultivation, this plant is most often grown as an indoor annual, but is also grown for groundcover.
+In cultivation, this plant is most often grown as an indoor short lived perennial but is also grown for groundcover.
 Propagation is generally by seed.
-Mimosa pudica grows most effectively in nutrient poor soil that allows for substantial water drainage.
+Germination should take place in 2-3 weeks.
+Mimosa pudica grows most effectively in nutrient-poor soil that allows for substantial water drainage.
 However, this plant is also shown to grow in scalped and eroded subsoils.
 Typically, disrupted soil is necessary in order for M. pudica to become established in an area.
 Additionally, the plant is shade intolerant and frost-sensitive, meaning that it does not tolerate low levels of light or cold temperatures.
 Mimosa pudica does not compete for resources with larger foliage or forest canopy undergrowth.

 In temperate zones it must be grown under protection, where the temperature falls below 13 C.

+Chemical constituents

-Chemical constituentsMimosa pudica contains the toxic alkaloid mimosine, which has been found to also have antiproliferative and apoptotic effects.
+Mimosa pudica contains the toxic alkaloid mimosine, which has been found to also have antiproliferative and apoptotic effects.
 The extracts of Mimosa pudica immobilize the filariform larvae of Strongyloides stercoralis in less than one hour.
 Aqueous extracts of the roots of the plant have shown significant neutralizing effects in the lethality of the venom of the monocled cobra (Naja kaouthia).
-It appears to inhibit the myotoxicity and enzyme activity of cobra venom.Mimosa pudica demonstrates both antioxidant and antibacterial properties.
+It appears to inhibit the myotoxicity and enzyme activity of cobra venom.

+Mimosa pudica demonstrates both antioxidant and antibacterial properties.
 This plant has also been demonstrated to be non-toxic in brine shrimp lethality tests, which suggests that M. pudica has low levels of toxicity.
-Chemical analysis has shown that Mimosa pudica contains various compounds, including "alkaloids, flavonoid C-glycosides, sterols, terenoids, tannins, saponin and fatty acids".Parasuraman S, Ching TH, Leong CH, Banik U (2019) Antidiabetic and antihyperlipidemic effects of a methanolic extract of Mimosa pudica (Fabaceae) in diabetic rats, Egyptian Journal of Basic and Applied Sciences, 6:1, 137-148, DOI: 10.1080/2314808X.2019.1681660 The roots of the plant have been shown to contain up to 10% tannin.
+Chemical analysis has shown that Mimosa pudica contains various compounds, including "alkaloids, flavonoid C-glycosides, sterols, terenoids, tannins, saponin and fatty acids".
+The roots of the plant have been shown to contain up to 10% tannin.
 A substance similar to adrenaline has been found within the plant's leaves.
 Mimosa pudica's seeds produce mucilage made up of D-glucuronic acid and D-xylose.
 Additionally, extracts of M. pudica have been shown to contain crocetin-dimethylester, tubulin, and green-yellow fatty oils.
 A new class of phytohormone turgorines, which are derivatives of gallic acid 4-O-(β-D-glucopyranosyl-6'-sulfate), have been discovered within the plant.

 The nitrogen-fixing properties of Mimosa pudica contribute to a high nitrogen content within the plant's leaves.
 The leaves of M. pudica also contain a wide range of carbon to mineral content, as well as a large variation in 13C values.
 The correlation between these two numbers suggests that significant ecological adaptation has occurred among the varieties of M. pudica in Brazil.

 The roots contain sac-like structures that release organic and organosulfur compounds including SO2, methylsulfinic acid, pyruvic acid, lactic acid, ethanesulfinic acid, propane sulfinic acid, 2-mercaptoaniline, S-propyl propane 1-thiosulfinate, and thioformaldehyde, an elusive and highly unstable compound never before reported to be emitted by a plant.